amikos-tech/chroma-cookbook/docs/index.md

 - [Keyword Search](strategies/keyword-search.md) - Searching for keywords in ChromaDB
 - [Memory Management](strategies/memory-management.md) - Managing memory in ChromaDB
 - [Time-based Queries](strategies/time-based-queries.md) - Querying data based on timestamps
+- ✨'`Coming Soon` Testing with Chroma - learn how to test your GenAI apps that include Chroma.
+- ✨'`Coming Soon` Monitoring Chroma - learn how to monitor your Chroma instance.
+- ✨'`Coming Soon` Building Chroma clients - learn how to build clients for Chroma.
+- ✨'`Coming Soon` Building Auth plugins - learn how to build authentication plugins for Chroma.

 ## Get Help